 Vienna has a rich history and was once the capital of the Austro-Hungarian Empire.
-Today, it is the cosmopolitan capital of Austria and the country’s economical, cultural and political centre.
+Today, it is the cosmopolitan capital of Austria and the country’s economic, cultural and political centre.

 The city has a population of around 2.4 million and it is the second largest German-speaking city in the world.
 Vienna is located in the east of Austria close to the borders of the Czech Republic, Slovakia and Hungary.